From groceries to gas, things here at home in the U.S. are getting expensive. But abroad, you'd be amazed by how far you can stretch your dollar.

 This deal included fares to Zagreb (ZAG), but Croatian Airlines and their low fares put you within an hour's flight and around $45 away from the coastal cities of Pula, Zadar, Split, and Dubrovnik.

 If you're looking for charm without the cost, head to Eastern Europe.
 Western Europe's popular destinations come at a premium, but you can see, eat, and drink so much more in Eastern Europe for a fraction of the cost.

 Perhaps no city is more emblematic of this than Budapest.
-Already renowned as one of the best budget destinations in all of Europe, it's even better for American's right now with the exchange rate the best it's been in more than two decades!
+Already renowned as one of the best budget destinations in all of Europe, it's even better for Americans right now with the exchange rate close to the best it's been in decades!

 The Turkish lira has been struggling for years, making a trip to Turkey cheaper for Americans thanks to the exchange rate.